-NSAI is the petroleum consulting firm who has prepared the Report and which is referred to under "Oil and Gas Information".
-As of the date hereof, to the knowledge of the Company, the directors, officers, employees and consultants of NSAI who participated in the preparation of the Report who were in a position to directly influence the preparation or outcome of the preparation of the Report, as a group, owned, directly or indirectly, less than 1% of the outstanding Common Shares.
+NSAI is the Company's independent qualified reserves evaluator who prepared the Updated Report, and which is referred to under "Oil and Gas Information".
+As of the date hereof, to the knowledge of the Company, the directors, officers, employees and consultants of NSAI who participated in the preparation of the Updated Report who were in a position to directly influence the preparation or outcome of the preparation of the Updated Report, as a group, owned, directly or indirectly, less than 1% of the outstanding Common Shares.
 In addition, none of the directors, officers, employees or consultants of NSAI are currently expected to be elected, appointed or employed as a director, officer or employee of the Company or any of the Company's associates or affiliates.

-Davidson & Company LLP were the auditor of the Company for the financial year ended March 31, 2024 and throughout the period covered by the financial statements of the Company on which they reported; Davidson & Company LLP were independent with respect to the Company within the meaning of the rules of professional conduct of the Chartered Professional Accountants of Alberta.
+Davidson & Company LLP is the Company's independent auditor.
+Davidson & Company LLP has advised that they are independent with respect to the Company within the meaning of the rules of professional conduct of the Chartered Professional Accountants of Alberta.